“You are a soul, you have a body” – C.S LEWIS

 What is Making it Visual all about?

-The concept of the title is to visualise and express in any creative way ones views and ideas in order to make a statement.
+Dancers embody the present, past and hope for the future.
+Many dance works have used the art of a dance as a mechanism to educate and express.
+This is the concept of Making it Visual, to visually educate and express in any creative way in order to make a statement.
 This idea relates to a dancer, that dancers visualise the music, using their bodies to tell a story and make a change.

 Did you know that dance is the only art that disappears.
 Unlike a painting, sculpture or drawing that is fixed, which is a form of art that can always be revisited.
 A piece of music can be replayed, it has a beginning and an end.
 Whereas dance, is the only art that disappears, performed once and leaves the audience guessing and thinking.

 Although the same dance can be performed multiple times, the same performance can never be performed twice.
-It is a once of embodied experience.
+It is a once off embodied experience.

 “Your body is your temple, treat it like a religion” – Talia Lewis

 Born in 1996, Talia Lewis is a South African National Hip Hop dancer trained in a variety of different dance styles ranging from Hip Hop, Contemporary Dance, Ballroom, Classical Ballet, Horton and Spanish dance.
 Her life is centered around the arts including drama, singing, acting and of course dancing.
 Her main vision is to use the arts as a mechanism to educate through her choreography and writing.
 As a very well known figure in the dance industry in South Africa, Talia is known for being a triple threat (singer, dancer and actress) and a dance model for many well known photographers Sunday Times and Channel 24 .